graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 All directive action methods must:

 -   Share the same method signature
-    -   The return type must match exactly
 -   The input arguments must match exactly in type, name, casing and declaration order.
 -   Return a `IGraphActionResult` or `Task<IGraphActionResult>`

 ### Action Results